 - Clean steering wheels, door handles and other impact points before leaving the scene

 - Enhance levels and frequencies of vehicle cleaning

 The Jamestown-Scotland Ferry is currently operating at reduced capacity.

-One ferry will be operating at all other times, on the hour in Surry and on the half-hour in Jamestown.
+It is possible that service may decrease to one ferry at all times, running on the hour in Surry and on the half-hour in Jamestown.

 Effective at 5 p.m., on Friday, March 20, Virginia Department of Transportation (VDOT) offices and other non-public facilities are closed to walk-in visitors until further notice as a precaution to help prevent spread of the new coronavirus COVID-19.

 This closure includes all district offices, residencies, area headquarters and the agency’s Central Office in Richmond.
 The agency will implement a visitor-by-appointment process to ensure essential services and operations continue.